React & Blazor framework + Fluent UI components for Dataverse

 Authentication & authorization included

-Built on ASP.NET Core Identity, with first-class support for both audiences.
-Internal portals let staff sign in as their own Dataverse systemuser via Microsoft / Entra ID — Dataverse security roles enforce row-, column-, and business-unit-level access automatically through CallerId impersonation, so internal sites get the same security model as a model-driven app.
-Customer-facing portals back users with Dataverse contacts and accept local username/password plus Microsoft Entra ID, Google, and any other ASP.NET Core provider.
-Both audiences can share a single portal at the same time.
+Built on ASP.NET Core Identity with first-class support for two audiences at once.
+Staff sign in as their own Dataverse systemuser via Microsoft / Entra ID, and Dataverse security roles enforce row-, column-, and business-unit-level access through CallerId impersonation.
+Customer-facing users map to Dataverse contacts and accept local username/password plus Microsoft, Google, and any other ASP.NET Core provider.

 Read + save forms to Dataverse